GregePorter/RIS-quickstart/README.md

 - `python basic-python.py` this is the command that will run when the docker container starts.
 In a non-interactive job, this is the thing that runs and you'll see the output in the resultant email.
 We can open up the `basic-python.py` to understand what we should expect to see.

 # Task 4.2: Running a basic interactive job
-An interactive job will not send you an email, instead, it will print everything to the terminal.
-The key difference is the flag `-Is`
+An interactive job will not send you an email, instead, it will print everything to the terminal or allow you to type as if it were an ssh terminal (or python prompt).
+The key difference is the flag `-Is`.

+Let's look at three examples.

+## `python basic-python.py`

+Just like with the non-interactive jobs, the last part of the command (`python basic-python.py`) is the command that will run when job starts.

+If we run the following, the output of the script will printed to the terminal and, once the script ends, the job will end.

-TODO - continue this part.
-Confirm that `bsub -Is -G compute-artsci -q artsci-interactive -a "docker(python:latest)" python basic-python.py` will output it to the terminal.
-Then compare
+`bsub -Is -G compute-artsci -q artsci-interactive -a "docker(python:latest)" python basic-python.py`

+Now, for an actually interactive job, we can run the following to open up a python prompt

+`bsub -Is -G compute-artsci -q artsci-interactive -a "docker(python:latest)" python`

+Similarly, we can open up a regular bash terminal with the following

-`bsub -Is -G compute-artsci -q artsci-interactive -a "docker(python:latest)" python` and `bsub -Is -G compute-artsci -q artsci-interactive -a "docker(python:latest)" /bin/bash`
+`bsub -Is -G compute-artsci -q artsci-interactive -a "docker(python:latest)" /bin/bash`

 The command for running an interactive job is largely the same as a non-interactive job.